Resonos/Tachyon/README.md

 Stop having to depend on large plugins like WorldEdit or Limiting Libraries like NeoSchematic.
 Tachyon allows you to create, save, load & paste schematics easily & Efficiently.

-**Note: If you want much faster file loading & saving speeds (upto 10x faster), then use fast-serialization branch.
-The downside is that it increases jar size by 500kb for the library**

 ## Features
 - [x] 🟩 **Easy to Use** 🟩
     - Extremely easy to use, just implement tachyon and look at our simple usage examples!